LukasGadeMEA20/Group302-PCSS-client/README.md

 The client will ask you for you your username, IP and port when needed.

-There is one bug with the program in which sometimes it will not take the answer a user has submitted - so if the program stops going and the card czar dpoesn't get a new answer just write the new answer again and it should fix it.
+There is one bug with the program in which sometimes it will not take the answer a user has submitted - so if the program stops going and the Card Czar doesn't get a new answer just write the new answer again and it should fix it.

 The client-side of the game can be found here: https://github.com/LukasGadeMEA20/Group302-PCSS-client